 "That's right.
 One of them had to die or they both would.
 They took bets on which one."
+Salem frowned and squirmed in his chair.
 "Boy said they slashed one another a bit-just enough to draw a line of blood.
 The game was set up so only the one left alive could leave.
 So one of them had to kill the other."
-Salem shook his head.
+Andrew shook his head.
+The men became a chorus inserting what they knew and felt between and over each other's observations.
 "They graduated from dog fights.
 Turned men into dogs."
 "Can you beat that?
 Pitting father against son?"
 "Said he told his daddy, "No, Pa.
 No." "His daddy told him, 'You got to.'"
-"Then, when he said no again, his daddy told him 'Obey me, son this one last time.
+"That's a devil's decision-making.
+Any way you decide is a sure trip to his hell."
+"Then, when he kept on saying no, his daddy told him 'Obey me, son this one last time.
 Do it.'
-Said he told his daddy, 'I cant take your life.'
-And his daddy said, 'This ain't life.'
+Said he told his daddy, 'I can't take your life.'
+And his daddy told him, 'This ain't life.'
 Meantime the crowd, drunk and all fired up, was going crazier and crazier, shouting 'Stop yapping.
 Fight!
-Damn it!
-Fight!"
+God Damn it!
+Fight!'"
 "And?"
 Frank was breathing hard.

 "And what you think?
 He did it."
-Anderson sounded furious.
+Fish Eye was furious all over again.
 "Come over here crying and told us all about it.
 Everything.
 Poor thing.
 Rose Ellen and Ethel Fordham collected some change for him so he could go on off somewhere.
 Maylene too.
 We all pulled together some clothes for him.
-He was soaked in blood.
-Then we led him out on a mule.
-All he won was his life which I doubt was worth much to him after that."
+He was soaked in blood."
+"If the sheriff had seen him dripping in blood, he'd be in prison this very day."
+"We led him out on a mule."
+"All he won was his life which I doubt was worth much to him after that."
 "I don't believe they stopped that mess 'til Pearl Harbor," Salem said, "When was this?"
 Frank clamped his jaw.